guyt88/RepData_PeerAssessment1/PA1_template.md

 dSummary <- d1 %>% filter(steps != "NA") %>% select(date,steps) %>% group_by(date) %>% summarise_each(funs(sum),steps)
 ```

-We can look at the results in a histogram.
+We can look at the results by creating a histogram.

 ```r